Facebook

 By Jason Watson, CPA

 WCG CPAs & Advisors has more than 160 Certified Registered Nurse Anesthetists as 1099 contractors (aka business owners), and it is one of the fastest growing segments in our client base in 2024.
-As such, naturally we have had several discussions with CRNAs regarding their tax deductions.
+As such, naturally we’ve had several discussions with CRNAs regarding their tax deductions.

 Increased tax deductions is one of the primary reasons to ditch that W-2 job and convert to a 1099 contractor.
 Prior to the Tax Cuts and Jobs Act of 2017, W-2 employed CRNAs could deduct expenses, such as mileage and home office, associated with their work on Form 2106 (Employee Business Expenses) and eventually on Schedule A of their 1040 tax return.
 That is no more, but in 1099 land, all these wonderful business tax deductions are alive and well.